Some people notice scaffolding only if it’s getting in the way of a perfect, Instagrammable shot—but others view it as beautiful in its own right.

 Reality capture narrows the scaffolding design process, and even factors in the materials that will be required.
 The technology saves BrandSafway clients as much as 35 percent compared to “old-school or traditional ways” of verbal communication of scope and building scaffolds, according to Dunlap.
 He adds that some projects may involve as high as 50 percent scaffold modifications, which indicates a lack of a clear understanding of a client’s needs.
 This variance can count for as much as 50 percent of the total man hours on a project spent fixing scaffolds because of poor communication.

-There are hundreds of pre-engineered scaffold systems, but just a few dominant systems that are well-known in the industry, including: cup-type, pin-type, Safway Systems Scaffold, and tube and clamp.
+There are hundreds of pre-engineered scaffold construction systems, but just a few dominant systems that are well-known in the industry, including: cup-type, pin-type, Safway Systems Scaffold, and tube and clamp.
 Pre-engineered scaffold systems can be arranged in a variety of potential combinations that have been tested and verified for strength and safety.
 Dunlap says BrandSafway owns about $2.6 billion worth of scaffold and access equipment.

 BrandSafway is often tapped by the likes of Shell, Valero, and Halliburton in the oil and gas industry to build scaffolding meant to hold up over longer spans of time.
 The oil and gas industry is unique because hundreds—sometimes thousands—of personnel are involved in frequent routine maintenance activity, whereas other industries don’t necessarily perform routine maintenance.
 A single scaffold could be used by eight different contractors, including inspection, piping, equipment, electrical, and specialty service personnel.

-This amount of maintenance required for the industry’s safety standards gets expensive, which means it is in the company’s best interest to get scaffolding right the first time around.
+This amount of maintenance required for the industry’s safety standards gets expensive, which means it is in the company’s best interest to get scaffolding design right the first time around.
 “When you look at a client’s spend for scaffold service, a large element of that spend can be identified as opportunity to reduce waste, or to improve fit for use for that scaffold,” Dunlap says.

 The immense global competition in oil and gas adds to the pressure to work as efficiently as possible.
 “I don’t think the scaffolds we build are necessarily more difficult,” Dunlap says.
 “We’re competing with Asia in general, the EU, and others.
 If they can make petrochemicals more efficiently and cost-effectively somewhere else, then that’s what’s going to happen.
 So we have to get better at what we’re doing.”

 Getting better, for BrandSafway, means exploring and making full use of available technologies.
 Once tech such as reality capture becomes commonplace, the company says it will consider even more advanced simulation technologies such as augmented reality and virtual reality.
-So even though it’s easy to take scaffolding for granted, despite its vital importance to any infrastructure, the design process will continue to evolve, increasing safety and efficiency along the way.
+So even though it’s easy to take scaffolding for granted, despite its vital importance to any infrastructure, the scaffolding design process will continue to evolve, increasing safety and efficiency along the way.